magento/devdocs/guides/v1.0/config-guide/config/plugins.md

 The <code>$subject</code> parameter provides access to all public methods of the original class.

-The <code>$proceed</code> parameter calls the next plugin or method.
+The <code>$proceed</code> parameter calls the next plug-in or method.

 <h2 id="config-inheritance">Configuration inheritance</h2>

-The configuration inheritance implies that a plugin applied to a class or interface is derived by the classes or interfaces, which implement or inherit an original class or interface.
+<p>The configuration inheritance implies that a plug-in applied to a class or interface is derived by the classes or interfaces, which implement or inherit an original class or interface.</p>

-You can use the configuration inheritance to implement AOP-like functionality with plugins, for instance, to observe the same methods of all models.
+You can use the configuration inheritance to implement AOP-like functionality with plug-ins, for instance, to observe the same methods of all models.

-You can override the plugins defined in the global scope by changing <code>di.xml</code> file of an area.
+You can override the plug-ins defined in the global scope by changing `di.xml` file of an area.

-<h2 id="compiler-tool">The compiler tool</h2>
-<p class="q">Reviewer: More information required.
-What is the compiler tool and how do I use it?</pre>
-<p>The compiler tool automatically generates the classes to manage your plugins.</p>
-<p>The compiler tool also handles the performance slowdown caused by configuration inheritance.</p>
+#### Related topics

+*  <a href="{{ site.gdeurl }}config-guide/config/depend-inj.html#dep-inj-compile">Definition compiler tool</a>
+*  <a href="{{ site.gdeurl }}config-guide/config/depend-inj.html">Dependency injection</a>